-GENERAL INFORMATION

-ABOUT THE COLLEGE
+GENERAL INFORMATION ABOUT THE COLLEGE

 Crafton Hills College (CHC) is one of 106 campuses in the California Community College system, the largest college system of higher education in the world.
 Since its opening in 1972, learners of all ages, interests and backgrounds have passed through the doors of CHC, taking advantage of this first step to higher learning.
 As new businesses and industries settle in this region, CHC continues to increase in importance as a source for a college education and employee training.
-Crafton Hills currently serves approximately 5,200 students and offers both day and evening classes.
+Crafton Hills currently serves approximately 5,500 students and offers both day and evening classes.
+The Western Association of Schools and Colleges, the accrediting body for California and the Western Pacific, recently reaffirmed CHC's accreditation through the year 2002.